 Similar to the appeal process for probation or disqualification, a request for reinstatement due to extenuating circumstances must meet the conditions indicated above for that process.
 The petition is submitted along with evidence of the circumstances and their role in the decline in scholastic performance.
-After securing the requisite signatures, the form is submitted to the Associate Dean of the college in which the student's program resides.
 The college Associate Dean approves or denies the reinstatement, and the student is informed of the decision on MySJSU.
-All reinstatement petitions are reviewed by the Associate Dean of Graduate Studies & Research, who has the authority to rescind the disqualification, that is, to remove any designation of the disqualification that would appear in the permanent record (transcript).